Scarabaeus1031/NEXAH/README.md

 ## Structural Navigation for Complex Systems

+---

+## 10-Second Orientation

+**What is NEXAH?**

+A structural modeling framework for analyzing and navigating **complex dynamical systems**.

+**What does it do?**

+NEXAH extracts **state graphs, regimes, and cascade risks** from system models and allows agents to compute **stabilization and navigation strategies**.

+**Typical domains**

+- energy grids
+- infrastructure networks
+- supply chains
+- ecosystems
+- economic systems
+- planetary-scale systems

+**Quick start**

+Run the demo simulation:

+python BUILDER_LAB/demos/nexah_demo.py

+This demonstrates the **NEXAH stabilization cycle**:

+State → Regime → Risk → Navigation → Action

+---

 **NEXAH** is a structural navigation framework for **analyzing, stabilizing, and navigating complex dynamical systems.**

 It enables agents to understand **regime transitions, cascade risks, and stability landscapes**, allowing systems to be steered toward stable attractors.